THE PATHS OF PROPHECY

 An interesting note is that Khufu’s first son, Kewab, died of mysterious causes, before he could ascend the throne.
 His brother, Djedfre, ascended the throne, and reigned 10 to 14 years.
 Khufu’s third son was Khafre, who built the 2nd pyramid at Giza.
 Could it be that the first son, Kewab, died because of the plague?
 Only Allah (swt) knows.
 None of the mummies are available for examination.

-Samiri, meaning the dark one, is an accurate designation for the people of the land modern scholars call Sumer.
+Samiri, meaning the dark one or the Sumerian, is an accurate designation for the people of the land modern scholars call Sumer.
 The Sumerians called their land ‘ki-en gir’, or the land of the civilized lords.
 The Sumerians called themselves ‘ug gag gig-ga’, which means ‘the black headed people’.
-So, the Quran’s designation for the Sumerian, who accompanied Musa on the Exodus as the Samiri, or the dark one, is an accurate translation of the name the Sumerians called themselves, ‘the black headed people.’
+So, the Quran’s designation for the Sumerian, who accompanied Musa on the Exodus as the Samiri, or the Sumerian, is an accurate translation of the name the Sumerians called themselves, ‘the black headed people.’

 However, the Sumerian empire was in full bloom when Khufu was on the throne of Egypt.
 Given the trade routes and the fact that Semites and other peoples were in constant contact with Egypt, whether by migration, trade or war, it is entirely probable that a Sumerian, looking for safety in numbers, or an opportunity for trade, would have chosen to join Musa and the tribes, who were headed east through the Sinai, the direction of the Samiri’s home in southern Iraq.